TEALSK12/introduction-to-computer-science/lab_25.md

 ## Part 1: Is that even possible

-1. Write a script that asks the user for the lengths of all three sides of a triangle (_a_, _b_, _c_).
+1. Write a program that asks the user for the lengths of all three sides of a triangle (_a_, _b_, _c_).
 Store each length in a variable.
 Then use the `say` block to display the perimeter of the triangle with those three side lengths.

 2. **Real Triangle Check:** Modify your script to check the three side lengths can form a Real triangle.
 Remember that, in any Real triangle, the sum of the lengths of any two sides is greater than the length of the third side.
 So, if the triangle has side lengths *a*, *b*, and *c*, then all of the following must be true: